 Our mission is to unify all enterprise data.
 To do that we’re adding support for document handling to the next major release of Stardog.

-Read our whitepaper to learn more about how we approached unstructured data.
+Learn more about how we approach unstructured data.